viona-Tan/Practical2/README.md

 # Practical2

-i have made changes to code
+i have made changes to codes